 Castile Soap: Use 1-2 drops of castile soap as facewash to remove dirt and clean pores.
 Rinse with water.

 Carrier Oils: A lighter oil, such as jojoba oil or olive oil, won’t clog pores and works great as a facewash.
-Apple a 1-3 drops to skin and rinse with water.
+Apply 1-3 drops to skin and rinse with water.

 Honey: Mix 1-part honey with 4-parts water.
 Add a 1-3 drops of carrier oil, if desired.
 Apply to face then rinse with water.